Ingredient splitting is one of the pet food industry’s most misleading marketing practices.

 Dog food companies deny any wrongdoing.
 They claim they’re simply following Federal labeling guidelines.

-Yet others cry foul.
-They insist ingredient splitting is a deliberate attempt to mislead consumers… and a deceptive trick designed to make an ingredients list look more attractive to consumers than it really is.
+They insist ingredient splitting is a deliberate attempt by pet food companies to mislead consumers… and a deceptive trick designed to make an ingredients list look more attractive to potential buyers.

 What Is Ingredient Splitting?